Provable Regret Bounds for Deep Online Learning and Control

+\item We define a parametrized expressivity metric for statistical and online learning.
+This metric is later used to give a precise relation between regret and expressivity for deep online learning.

-Our contributions can be summarized as follows: \begin{itemize} \item We give a general reduction from any online convex optimization algorithm to online deep learning.
-The regret bounds obtain depend on the original regret for online convex optimization, the width of the network, and the diameter of neural network parameters over which we optimize.
-The precise statements are given in Theorems \ref{thm:main_nn}, \ref{thm:deep_convergence}.
+\item We give a general reduction from any online convex optimization algorithm to online deep learning.
+The regret bounds obtained depend on the original regret for online convex optimization, the width of the network, and the new expressivity metric.
+The precise statement is given in Theorem \ref{thm:main_nn}.

 \item These regret bounds imply generalization in the statistical setting, and go beyond SGD: any online convex optimization algorithm can be shown to generalize over deep neural networks according to its regret bound in the OCO framework.
-This includes commonly used algorithms such as Adagrad/Adam, as well as more recent regularization functions for mirror descent \citep{ghai2020exponentiated}.
+This includes commonly used algorithms such as Adagrad/Adam.

 \item We apply this reduction to the framework of online nonstochastic control, and obtain provable regret bounds for deep controllers in the episodic setting.
-These can be used to derive iterative linear control algorithms, as well as regret for online single trajectory control.
+These bounds, precisely stated in Theorem \ref{thm:control}, can be used to derive guarantees for first-order trajectory-based control/planning over \emph{nonlinear} dynamics.

 \end{itemize}